rhianvanesch/rhianvanesch.com/src/posts/2019-11-10-staying-organised-with-github-project-boards.md

 ---
 title: Staying organised with GitHub project boards
-description: How GitHub project boards and issues help me stay on track.
+description: How GitHub project boards and issues help me stay on track with personal projects.
 date: 2019-11-10
 ---